 Constructed terms are represented either by unboxed integers (for constant constructors) or by blocks whose tag encode the constructor (for non-constant constructors).
 The constant constructors and the non-constant constructors for a given concrete type are numbered separately, starting from 0, in the order in which they appear in the concrete type declaration.
-Constant constructors are represented by unboxed integers equal to the constructor number.
-A non-constant constructors declared with n arguments is represented by a block of size n, tagged with the constructor number; the n fields contain its arguments.
+A constant constructor is represented by the unboxed integer equal to its constructor number.
+A non-constant constructor declared with n arguments is represented by a block of size n, tagged with the constructor number; the n fields contain its arguments.
 Example: